Wintellect/MSLearn/Introduction to Bash/includes/2-bash-fundamentals.md

 # Bash fundamentals

 Before we get into the details of Bash commands, let's look at the way the shell interacts with the computer and the operating system.
 Bash is used both interactively — at the command line — and in shell scripts, which are files that contain Bash commands and whose names usually end with **.sh**.
 Thus, Bash bridges the gap between a simple shell language and a programming language.
-Mastering it is essential for day-in and day-out system-administration work.
+Mastering it is essential for day-in, day-out system-administration work.

 When Bash starts, it first reads and executes commands from the file **/etc/profile**.
 This file — if it exists — contains the system's basic configuration data and any startup programs.

 After reading this configuration file, Bash looks for **~/.bash_profile**, **~/.bash_login**, and **~/.profile** for the logged-on user configuration information.
 If none of these exist, Bash runs with the operating system defaults.
+The tilde (~) in the path names represents the user's home directory.

 Once these startup chores are finished, Bash displays a prompt and awaits your command.